 "We're very excited about this and I think it's going to have a great positive impact," Youngkin said.

-RPS has held three listening sessions on the topic since the state guidelines were released and put out a survey, the results of which are included in Monday's presentation.
+RPS has held three listening sessions on the topic since the state guidelines were released.

-It also included over 65 pages of written comments from teachers, students, parents, and others.
+Those survey results and over 65 pages of written comments from teachers, students, parents, and others were to be presented at Monday's meeting.

 Among them, one teacher supported the idea saying, "Students are not paying attention in class.
 Their phones are constantly in their hands.
 Either they are texting or listening to music.
 It is a constant battle trying to keep them focused."

 "Having a district policy banning phones will allow teachers to teach again.
-It will take the burden of enforcement out of the hands of individuals and make it.
+It will take the burden of enforcement out of the hands of individuals.
 It is crazy that we are letting this happen when all we need to do is enforce the rules.
-Parents don't have the right to ruin the education of other people's children just out of their on own narrow convivence.
+Parents don't have the right to ruin the education of other people's children just out of their own narrow convenience.
 We should have done this 10 years ago.
 It is not too late," wrote another.

 While some student's comments were opposed to restrictions entirely, one student wrote "I feel that students shouldn't have their phones out when teachers are teaching but in free time they should as long as they aren't bothering anyone".